dxhw/Terminal-Games/README.md

 </details>

 4. Create an alias to update the repository.
-    * Run `echo 'alias lsat_update=“cd ~/Terminal-Games && git pull“’ >> ~/.zshrc` (if you have moved the target directory, renamed the cloned folder, or are using a different shell, adjust accordingly)
+    * Run `echo 'alias lsat_update="cd ~/Terminal-Games && git pull"' >> ~/.zshrc` (if you have moved the target directory, renamed the cloned folder, or are using a different shell, adjust accordingly)
 <details>
 <summary style="margin-left: 80px;"> What does this do? </summary>
 This alias: